 - - Producer

 Hands-On Learning Herding dogs will be worked in either a round pen, small paddock or pasture depending on skill level of dog and handler.
-Each team will be assessed to understand where their strengths and challenges lie then help will be given to improve needed skills.
-Each team will work twice a day practicing new skills during workshops and skill-building days so they are confident and comfortable repeating those skills at home.
-Workshops will be 3 consecutive days spring and fall with one-day skill-building opportunities offered monthly.
+Each team will be assessed to understand their strengths and challenges then help will be given to improve needed skills.
+Each team will work twice a day practicing new skills during workshops and skill-building days so they are confident and comfortable repeating skills at home.
+Workshops will be three consecutive days spring and fall with one-day skill-building opportunities offered monthly.
 I have been holding clinics for 10 years and this format works well.